exercism/c/exercises/practice/pangram/.approaches/bitfield/content.md

 An `int` is defined to keep track of the used letters of the English alphabet.
 Since only the rightmost 26 bits will be used, there is no need to have unsignedness.

-A pointer is defined to point at the same address as the input sentence pointer.
-It points at `const char` to indicate that it will not be modifying the `char`s pointed at.
-It isn't strictly necessary to define a separate variable.
-`C` arguments are passed by value, meaning that the actual pointer to the input sentence is not passed in, but a copy of the address it's pointing to.
-So the `sentence` address passed in could be incremented directly.
-A reason to use a separate pointer would be if you wanted to refer to the beginning of the input sentence variable again in the body of the function.
-You won't do that here, but if you wanted to refactor to do that in the future, it would make doing so a bit easier by having incremented a separate pointer.

 A `char` is defined for each character to be tested in the loop.

 The `while` loop uses an assignment expression for its condition.
-The expression `(letter = *pos)` has the value of `letter` after it has been been assigned the value of the dereferenced `pos` pointer.
+The expression `(letter = *sentence)` has the value of `letter` after it has been been assigned the value of the dereferenced `pos` pointer.
 If the value of `letter` is a null character (`'\0'`), then the while loop will not run.
-Note that, had the `sentence` pointer not been checked for being NULL, then trying to dereference `*pos` if it were a NULL pointer would be undefined behavior.
+Note that, had the `sentence` pointer not been checked for being NULL, then trying to dereference `*sentence` if it were a NULL pointer would be undefined behavior.
 It likely would result in a segmentation fault.